The best online cybersecurity courses make it simple and easy to train up in cybersecurity skills and learn more about computer science.

 Therefore if you really are interested in exploring cybersecurity, try some of these featured courses to get an idea of whether you might suit the industry, and vice versa, but do be aware that any free training will generally be quite limited.

-However, Udemy's real selling point is that not only does it offer some very in-depth courses, many of these courses can be bought on offer for less than $20, making them extremely cost-effective.
+However, Udemy's real selling point is that not only does it offer some very in-depth courses, many of these courses are extremely cost-effective.

 It's worth underlining just how comprehensive and intensive the paid courses can be, and while they may not carry any traditional educational accreditation they could be excellent options if you wanted to consider working as a freelancer to build up some experience, and in a very cost-effective way, too.